jarch-ma/TLG/README.md

 The code will be uploaded after the paper is accepted.

-## Update Qualitative Visualization Analysis
+## 2. Update Qualitative Visualization Analysis:
 <div align=center><img width="80%" src="Figures/Fig.7.png"></div>

 Figure 7.
 Visualization of heterogeneous features at different layers for support feature map.
 The first row corresponds to the low layer, while the second and third rows represent the middle layer and high layer, respectively.
 The upper-right displays the raw support image corresponding to the feature map.